Get the e-book:

 She was busy like Aahana, but Niki always stayed positive—probably because Aahana already carried the imaginary weight of the world.

 Niki helped Matt avoid upsetting Aahana too much.
 When Aahana had a new rule to avoid an imaginary danger, Niki told him, “Be patient with her, but never compromise yourself.”
-She also warned him, “You can say she looks nice, but never, ever say she’s beautiful.”
+She also warned him, “You can say she looks nice, but never say she’s beautiful.
+Never.
+Ever.”

 Aahana talked to him more when he followed Niki’s advice.

 “Honor?
-Honor Geebor?”
+Honor your prince?”
 A man in a cowboy hat stood up three rows back.
 “That’s ludicrous.
 Who’s in charge here?
 Are you in charge?”

 Matt vaguely recognized the man’s grizzled beard, cowboy hat, and leather vest.
 He used to manage something in town.
-Is he the FEMA worker who hit on Divya last year?
+Is he the FEMA worker who hit on Divya?

-Jay lifted both of his hands slightly above his head.
+Jay raised his open hands above his shoulders.
 “I am only a Guide.
-Lord Geebor is King of the World!”
+Jesus Christ is our King of kings and Lord of lords.”

 Cowboy man changed into a gray shape that dissolved and fell like ash to the ground.